mutenMax/Vagrant/README.md

 # Vagrant

-How to set centos7 with virtual box Guest Additions
+How to setup centos7 with virtual box Guest Additions

 Why you need Guest Additions?